How do you select the best book publishing companies?

 - What are your safest choices?

-Best self-publishing companies you can trust
+The best self-publishing companies you can rely on

 1. Retailers offering self-publishing platforms

-The most popular and best self-publishing companies and service providers are online retailers.
+The most popular and best self-publishing companies and service providers are online book retailers.
 These well-known companies offer easy, free ebook publishing.
 Some also offer low-cost print on demand paperback publishing.

 They are names you trust.
 But because they are big companies, there is very little technical support available.